-He has created instructional materials for companies like Laureate Education,
+Samuel has developed eLearning for companies like Laureate Education,

-T-Mobile and American Airlines using tools like Articulate Storyline2, Captivate9, AfterEffects, VideoScribe and Animoto.
-Samuel also has some coding experience in HTML, CSS and ActionScript.
+T-Mobile and American Airlines using tools like Articulate Storyline 2, Captivate 9, AfterEffects, VideoScribe and Animoto.
+Samuel also has some coding experience including HTML, CSS and ActionScript.

-The job aid designed for Trademax Communication's HR department highlights 10 quick steps needed to successfully onboard a new employee.
+The job aid highlights the 10 steps needed to successfully onboard a new employee.

-This peer mentor tool kit designed for Trademax Communication highlights the benefits of the peer mentor program for both the mentor and mentee.
-It also covers the engagement strategies for the employee's first week, first 30 days, first 60 days, first 90 days, and beyond.
+A peer mentor tool kit designed for Trademax, highlights the benefits of the peer mentor program for both the mentor and mentee.
+It also covers the engagement strategies for an employee's first week, first 30 days, first 60 days, first 90 days, and beyond.

 This curriculum was designed for a graduate level course, ISD 603.
 The analysis presented here was carried out for MobiTel Wireless over a three months period.
 The methods used include Performance Gap Analysis, Front End Analysis, and Training Need Analysis.

 A custom logo and hoodie I designed for T-Mobile.